theCR7/Ubuntu-18.04-Server-Installation-CMDS/Ubuntu-18.04-Server-Installation-CMDS/README.md

-# Getting Familier with AbhinaY's Scripts!

-Requirement-

-  A cloud server based on Ubuntu with of course PuTTY support.
+# Ubuntu-18.04-Server-Installation-CMDS
+Only For Bombsquad

 Installation Procedure-

-	(For setting a completely new server!)
+	=> For setting a completely new server!

-	1. Open PuTTY and run the following command : wget bit.ly/setuptcx;sudo sh setuptcx
+	1. Open PuTTY and run the following command : wget bit.ly/setuptmx;sudo sh setuptmx

 	2. Wait until it sets up your server.
 Enter the name of the Server folder, you want to keep, when prompted.